 “All men are created equal.”

-“That sneering at one’s ‘inferiors’ gives them an immediate superiority over you.”
+“Sneering at one’s ‘inferiors’ gives them an immediate superiority over you.”

-“That most people believe what it pays to believe, and hardly anyone will accept an idea that jeopardizes his security or threatens her self-esteem.”
+“Most people believe what it pays to believe, and hardly anyone will accept an idea that jeopardizes his security or threatens her self-esteem.”

 I was able to come up with a decent paragraph for all the thinking statements except one: